tetofonta/homeassistant-docker-deploy/README.md

     - [ ] pgadmin will 500 on signing after authentik console redirect
     - [ ] pgadmin is not configured. a new connection has to be made
     - [ ] in homeassistant applications will be authenticated against hass authentik app. it's possible that users not allowed to use those apps will be able to log in from homeassitant
+    - [ ] authentik needs to refresh outpost configuration from gui at first startup
   - Setup releated
     - [ ] initial setup is required in hass (and needs to be the same as the authentik user)
     - [ ] interactive certbot first run